 Will George Clooney Run For President?
-People Can't Stop Asking Him About It

 Both Republicans and Democrats have floated the idea of making certain likable celebrities, so it's no small wonder that people can't stop asking George Clooney whether he'll run for president or not.
 Even before Clooney became an outspoken critic of Donald Trump, reporters just couldn't help themselves when it came to imagine Clooney in the Oval Office.
 So will George Clooney make a run for president?
 Probably not anytime soon.